Innovation and collaborative, synchronized program management for new programs

 The first task in the implementation process was the determination of business rules and included research and streamlining of development process flows, as well as the research into data access rights and approval process flows.
 The business plan design included change management, repository construction, compilation of documentation for system configuration and business rules including test cases and business and operations manual.
 Employee training included business rules and actual operation instruction and examinations, using online video and micro-course training.
 After system activation, a dedicated tutor followed the user’s business process, trained key users and conducted subsequent promotional activities.

-During the entire project implementation process, Joyoung and its consultants were able to complete their tasks, and Siemens PLM Software supported the effort with the release of new solutions.
-Effective cooperation between Joyoung, Siemens PLM Software and the implementation consultants enabled a successful project upgrade.
+During the entire project implementation process, Joyoung and its consultants were able to complete their tasks, and Siemens Digital Industries Software supported the effort with the release of new solutions.
+Effective cooperation between Joyoung, Siemens Digital Industries Software and the implementation consultants enabled a successful project upgrade.

 Currently, Teamcenter is widely used at Joyoung for management of data for product planning, research and development, production, maintenance, repair and service.